 The programs usually include assigned readings, articles, or other supplementary materials that provide additional context and resources to support the course content.

-You can also get access to discussion forums to engage with fellow learners and instructors and get your doubts cleared.
+You can also access discussion forums to engage with fellow learners and instructors and clarify your doubts.

 Key Features of Udacity and Coursera

-Let’s take a look at the key features of both online learning platforms.
+Let’s look at the key features of both online learning platforms.

 Udacity Key Features: